xerosic/phpsimplebot/README.md

 A simple PHP framework for creating Telegram bots.

 # How to use
-Clone this repo and modify the config in start.php and edit bot.php with your code and start the bot with php start.php
+Clone this repo and modify the config in start.php and edit bot.php with your code and start the bot with php start.php, but first tun php db.php to install the database

 # Other
 This framework is in beta, if you see some bug please pr this repo or contact me on [Telegram](https://t.me/NoMorebadBoyZ).